vrortvedt/accretive-issuance-token-standard/README.md

 7. in a new terminal tab in the same directory, run `truffle compile`
 8. run `truffle migrate` - copy the contract address
 9. run `truffle test`
-10. at the [Remix](https://remix.ethereum.org "Title") browser, copy the code from "FlattenedAUTRaffle.sol" into a new window
-##### INTERACTION OPTION A: Injected web3
-11. copy the seed words from ganache-cli into a new metamask account import
-12. switch metamask to the custom RPC addres `http://127.0.0.1:7545`
-13. from the "Run" tab in Remix, select Injected Web3 environment - it should then show the first account created by ganache-cli that should also be loaded in metamask (NOTE: to access accounts after the account at index [0], click create account in metamask - it should give you the next account created by ganache-cli)
-14. below that, paste the contract address copied from running `truffle migrate` into the form and click "At Address" - this should generate a new Deplyed Contract of "AUTRaffle[contract address](blockchain)"
-15. click the arrow to interact with the contract - to switch between metamask accounts, you may need to refresh the page and redirect to the deployed contract by repeating the step above
-##### INTERACTION OPTION B: Javascript VM Option
-11. using the javascript VM environment, Deploy a copy of AUTRaffle
-12. open the instance that appears in "Deployed Contracts" below and interact with the contract to test its functions
-##### INTERACTION OPTION C: Deployed Rinkeby Instance Option
-11. obtain rinkeby testnet ether from a metamask address - you can get some [here](https://faucet.rinkeby.io "Title")
-12. at the [Remix](https://remix.ethereum.org "Title") browser, switch to the injected web3 environment
-13. under the "Run" tab, copy the following into the form and click the "At Address" blue button `0xCF1F697736eC8F723Fb526e0c3AA4B654C1A6443` - this is an instance of the contract that has been deployed to the Rinkeby testnet
-14. open the instance that appears in "Deployed Contracts" below and interact with the contract to test its functions - feel free to send me an email at victorrortvedt@gmail.com if you'd like me to open a raffle or pick a winner

 #### React App
 ##### Setup
 1. in the terminal, from a root project directory `npx create-react-app "autraffle-react-app"`